yimewang/Exercise-01a-Install-Software-1/README.md

 Exercise for MSCH-C220 at Indiana University, Bloomington

+The expectations for this exercise are that you will

+ * Create an account at github.com
+ * Fork this repository
+ * Create accounts at gamedev.stackexchange.com and replit.com
+ * Download and install Twine and GitHub Desktop
+ * Edit this repository's LICENSE and README.md
+ * Commit and push your changes back to GitHub.
+Turn in the URL of your repository on Canvas.

+## Instructions

 Your first task is to create an account on [GitHub.com](https://github.com/).
 Once you have created the account, log in and Fork the repository.

 Once the fork has completed, at the top of the repository page, you should now see `[your user name]/Exercise-01a-Install-Software`.
 This is the indication that it is safe for you to begin editing the repository.